kimberlyclarke/Sandie-Horvart/README.md

-# Sandie Horvart 👩‍💻
+# Mary Carter 👩‍💻

 Welcome to my GitHub profile!
 I'm Sandie Horvart, and I'm passionate about all things related to Network and Computer Systems Administration. 🌐💻

 ## About Me 🙋‍♀️

 👋 Hello!
-I'm Sandie, a dedicated Network and Computer Systems Administrator with a mission to ensure that networks run smoothly, systems are secure, and businesses thrive in the digital world.
+I'm Mary, a dedicated Network and Computer Systems Administrator with a mission to ensure that networks run smoothly, systems are secure, and businesses thrive in the digital world.
 With a keen eye for detail and a knack for problem-solving, I'm your go-to expert for all things related to IT infrastructure.

 💼 In my current role, I manage and optimize computer networks and systems, ensuring that businesses operate efficiently and securely.
 From setting up servers to troubleshooting network issues, I've got it covered.